Exploring the Big South Fork

 DAY 2

-After a delicious breakfast, we will spend the day exploring Pickett State Park.
-We’ll follow a meandering series of trails to Natural Arch, Indian Rockhouse, Hazard Cave, stream-carved gorges, and Pickett Lake.
-We’ll hike 4-6 miles depending on weather and interest and explore the action of water on sandstone, hunt for early spring wildflowers, and keep our eyes open for area wildlife.
-In the afternoon, we’ll return to our cabins for dinner and relaxation.
-Overnight: Pickett State Park Cabins (B,L,D)
+After a delicious breakfast, we’ll spend the day exploring Pickett State Park.
+Our route will follow a winding network of trails leading to Natural Arch, Indian Rockhouse, Hazard Cave, stream-carved gorges, and Pickett Lake.
+We’ll hike 4–6 miles, depending on the weather and group interest, while observing how water has shaped the sandstone landscape, searching for early spring wildflowers, and keeping an eye out for local wildlife.

 DAY 3